Lucifier129/react-lite/README.md

 npm install --save react-lite
 ```

+## documentation

+you can learn react-lite from [React official documentation](http://facebook.github.io/react/)

 ## what can react-lite do?

 just the same as what react does, see some demos below(I just add the alias to webpack.config.js, no need to do anything else):